randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Ask permission of the channel before posting a message that might be considered commercial stating clear intent for the post, and,
 * Listen for the response of your peers in channel and act accordingly.

-If after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community such as #how-to-rands , #rands-admisn,  or #rands-slack-rules.
+If after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community such as #how-to-rands , #rands-admins,  or #rands-slack-rules.

 ### Surveys